vmware-tanzu/service-installer-for-vmware-tanzu/docs/product/release/vSphere - Backed by VDS/TKGm/TKOonVsphereVDStkg.md

         NSX Advanced Load Balancer handles the IPAM of this network.
 The IP addresses are assigned to both VIPs and SEs.

 - DHCP service is available on the following networks.
-These networks must have external access to the Internet.
+The networks must have external access to the Internet.

     -   Tanzu Kubernetes Grid management port group
     -   Tanzu Kubernetes Grid workload clusters port group